esteem-boy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task #11: Write a script that convert a number from base 2 to base 10 Task #12: This script when executeed will prints all possible combination of two letters except oo to the standard output Task #13: This script should prints a number that has two decimal places, and followed by with an empty line
+Task #11: Write a script that convert a number from base 2 to base 10 Task #12: This script when executeed will prints all possible combination of two letters except oo to the standard output Task #13: This script should prints a number that has two decimal places, and followed by with an empty line Task #14: Write a script that converts a number from base 10 to bas 16.
+Task #15: Write a script that encode and decodes using the rot13 encryption.
+Assume ASCII Task #16: Write a script that print every other line from the input, starting with the first line Task #17: Write a script that adds the two numbers stored in the environment varible WATER and STIR and prints the result